Testing approach for Azure landing zones

 As the diagram shows, the entire Azure landing zones production environment management group hierarchy is duplicated under the

 Tenant Root Group.
 The canary name is appended to the management group display names and IDs.
-The IDs must be unique within a single Azure AD tenant.
+The IDs must be unique within a single Microsoft Entra tenant.

 The canary environment management group display names can be the same as the production environment management group display names.
 This might cause confusion for users.
 Because of this, we recommend to append the name "canary" to the display names, as well as to their IDs.